 Most business managers have some appreciation of health and safety on the job and recognise that they have a moral and legal duty to keep employees safe and healthy while they are at work.
 But do they fully understand the scope of what “safe and healthy” really means?
+With usual health and safety audit processes put aside, what other factors can managers keep an eye on?

 - Constant work overload.